All Episodes

 And then you have an international group that's impacting people's lives, but they have no control over that.

-I mean, we see this in Europe right now with resisted that.
+I mean, we see this in Europe right now with that.

 Yes, sir.

-We we see this in Europe right now with the European Union where essentially you you may have elected representatives to European Parliament, but you've got unaccountable, unelected bureaucrats who are destroying the economy of Europe that no one can stop.
+We see this in Europe right now with the European Union, where essentially you may have elected representatives to the European Parliament, but you've got unaccountable, unelected bureaucrats who are destroying the economy of Europe that no one can stop.

-Now, Senator, I I want to uh pivot real quick, and I don't mean to put you on the spot on this, but I feel like I need to ask you this story g given where your passion lies in the Senate.
+Senator, I want to pivot real quick, and I don't mean to put you on the spot on this, but I feel like I need to ask you this story, given where your passion lies in the Senate.

-Uh, a couple of weeks ago the story came out about Disney uh firing American workers, um, but before letting them go, making them uh train lesser paid overseas workers to run Disney's operations, uh essentially uh off s uh offshoring Disney operations, and and the stunning irony being that they're then most of the Disney executives are Democrats going to fund Hillary Clinton's campaign to demand a fifteen dollar minimum wage.
+A couple of weeks ago, the story came out about Disney firing American workers, but before letting them go, making them train lesser paid overseas workers to run Disney's operations, essentially offshoring Disney operations.

 They had to train the foreign workers.